axeII/home-ops/README.md

 ## :handshake:&nbsp; Thanks

 I am proud to be a member of the k8s-at-home community!
-I received a lot of help and inspiration for my Kubernetes cluster from this community which helped a lot, Thank you, guys! :heart: Definitely check out their clusters - [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) - and join the [community](https://k8s-at-home.com).
+I received a lot of help and inspiration for my Kubernetes cluster from this community which helped a lot.
+Thanks! :heart:
+If you are interested in running your own k8s cluster at home, I highly recommend you to check out the [k8s-at-home](https://k8s-at-home.com) website.